President: Jacques Caron

 Anyway, I was hooked again and never looked back.
 I do like to train a lot and racing season used to be a very busy one for me, from sprint distance up to Ironman.
 No big surprise there, I like that sport and I am always ready to help newbies with the club.
 If you have questions about training, or about races on the Triathlon Québec circuit, it is most likely that I did that race a few times.
 So, feel free to ask and I will be happy to help.

-Right now, I am a new member of the club council and still learning.
-I like the club spirit and all council members are working hard to give you a good training experience, and to get you ready for the next racing season during Summer 2015.
+I like the club spirit and all council members are working hard to give you a good training experience, and to get you ready for the next racing season.

 Take care and have fun while working out hard!